-While in school, Daniel was an articles editor for Law and Contemporary Problems and participated actively on the moot court and mock trial teams.
-He was recognized as the best oral advocate at the 2010 National First Amendment Moot Court Competition.
+After obtaining his undergraduate degree in political science with honors and highest distinction from the University of Kansas, he went on to earn his law degree from Duke University School of Law.
+There, he was an articles editor for Law and Contemporary Problems, as well as an active participant on the moot court and mock trial teams.
+During his time in law school, Daniel was recognized as the best oral advocate at the 2010 National First Amendment Moot Court Competition.

 Areas of Practice